The Enchantress (opera): Composition history

-Ippolit Shpazhinsky's play The Enchantress was first produced in 1884 at the Maly Theatre in Moscow, and soon it had seen more performances than any other play being staged in Moscow or Saint Petersburg.
+Ippolit Shpazhinsky's play The Enchantress was first produced in 1884 at Moscow's Maly Theatre, and it was soon staged more than any other play in Moscow or Saint Petersburg.
 The actresses Maria Yermolova and Maria Savina were prominent in the title role of Nastasya ("Kuma").
 Modest Ilyich Tchaikovsky admired The Enchantress and one scene in particular.
 He pointed it out to his brother the composer, who proceeded to write a duet based on that scene.
 Pyotr saw the play himself in January 1885, after which he wrote to Shpazhinsky, asking him to convert the drama to an opera libretto.
 Shpazhinsky agreed, and the two men met that month to discuss the project, but the librettist's work was delayed by his divorce proceedings.
 When the libretto was finally completed in August, it was far too long and Tchaikovsky had to radically cut it.
 Even so, this opera was still the longest work he wrote.